A Guide to the Compact 65 Aluminum Keyboard

 Mac Compatibility

 Toggle between Mac and Windows modes by long pressing FN + WIN for 3 seconds.
-Mac mode optimizes FN layer shortcuts and media controls for macOS.
+Mac mode optimizes the FN layer for macOS media and system controls.
+Your selection is saved on the keyboard.

 Battery & Charging